College of Education, Health, and Human Services

-Fossum, Paul, PhD, University of Minnesota, Associate Professor of Education
+Fossum, Paul, PhD, University of Minnesota, Professor of Education

-Hill, David, PhD, University of Pittsburgh, Assistant Professor of Education
+Hill, David, PhD, University of Pittsburgh, Associate Professor of Education

 Killu, Kim, PhD, Ohio State University, Professor of Education

-Shaffer, LaShorage, PhD, University of Illinois at Urbana-Champaign, Assistant Professor of Education
+Shaffer, LaShorage, PhD, University of Illinois at Urbana-Champaign, Associate Professor of Education

 Taylor, Julie, PhD, University of Cambridge, Professor of Education

 Department of Health and Human Services